CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

 - Add `'_overlay'` as a suffix to the saved images.
 Then, the image name will be the original filename + `'_overlay'`
 - In `'Output file location'` select `'Default Output Folder sub-folder'` and name that sub-folder `'overlay_images'`
   - You can change the `'Default Output Folder'` by clicking the <img src="./TutorialImages/OutputSettings.png" width="120"/> button at the bottom left corner of the window.
-- Leave the rest of the settings as they are in the default (as swown in Figure 18)
+- Leave the rest of the settings as they are in the default (as shown in Figure 18)

 ```{figure} ./TutorialImages/Fig18.png